uplight-dev/bashlauncher/README.md

 ```
 This will automatically update your .profile so that each time you login, BashLauncher is started up.
 Also, it will update your PATH variable

+In MACOS:

+1. On Mac, you have to install bash-completion with brew i.e. brew install bash-completion then as per the install notes, add it to your ~/.bash_profile:

+  if [ -f $(brew --prefix)/etc/bash_completion ]; then
+    . $(brew --prefix)/etc/bash_completion
+  fi

+2. add in ~/.bash_profile

+source ~/.bashrc

 ## Commands
 | Command | Arguments | Description |